 There is a direct connection between the body and the mind.
 Our thoughts control our bodily reactions.
 This natural law forms the foundation of all forms of active relaxation.
 These include autogenic training, progressive muscle relaxation, meditation, yoga and many more.
 A relaxation program as short as 10 minutes has been shown to reduce tightness and lactate concentration in the muscles.
 Test out which method helps you recover fastest and which relaxation techniques are most effective for you.

 It’s important to rehydrate after a workout for a faster recovery.
 Depending on the intensity of your workout, your body requires 500 -700 ml per hour.
 Thus, it is important to replace these right away.
 Muscle performance, in particular, largely depends on a steady supply of fluids.
 But avoid alcohol.
 Your liver expends a lot of energy when you exercise, and if you drink alcohol, your already stressed liver has to work twice as hard to metabolize the alcohol too.
-Also, keep in mind that alcohol slows down the recovery process and negates any training effect you may have achieved.
+Alcohol can also hurt your performance.

 Of course, the easiest and most effective method of helping us recover faster is sleep.
 All of the training stimuli are processed while our body sleeps.
 Minor tissue damage is repaired, muscles are developed and our whole body and mind are restored.
 True to the motto: “… your muscles grow while you sleep.”
 Depending on the intensity of your workout, you should get between 7-8 hours of sleep per night.
 Our body’s reaction to lack of sleep includes a reduction in metabolism, a slower recovery, irritability, a weakening of the immune system and uncontrollable hunger attacks.